-This place had a big array of bedspreads, tapestries, clothing (ready-made and custom-made, including silk) and other textiles, made by its own workers and others, and it doesn’t belabour you with too much of a hard ...
+This place has a big array of bedspreads, tapestries, clothing (ready-made and custom-made, including silk) and other textiles, made by its own workers and others.
+Staff don’t belabour you with too much of a hard sell.

 Has an excellent selection of new and secondhand books in several languages and day-old newspapers.
 It buys books, too.

 With some unusual jewellery, paintings and all sorts of textiles, this is one of the most original of numerous craft shops around town.

 This family of silversmiths makes beautiful, delicate silver rings and bracelets featuring world landmarks and Hindu gods.
 Asking prices for rings start at ₹1800 (at a rate of ₹300 per day’s work).

 A particularly good selection of patchwork quilts, cushion covers and wall hangings put together from village and tribal textiles.